BackPlay: Head-Only Look-Back Self-Correction for Diffusion Language Models: Inference Details on LLaDA 8B

 \section{Inference Details on LLaDA 8B}

-For the SFT baseline, we still use the confidence based strategy from LLaDA, as shown in \Cref{alg:confidence_inference}.
-For model trained with our BackPlay framework, we use the dynamic self-correction inference in \Cref{alg:dsc_inference}.
-Tokens per step $k$ are swiped to compare the accuracy-efficency trade-off, as discussed in the main text and shown in different result tables.
-Other hyperparameters of inference are summarized in \Cref{tab:llada_infer}.
-For the randomly remasking experiments in \Cref{sec:random}, we keep all the hyperparameters same as that of dynamic self-correction inference.
-We just adjust $P_{\text{error}}$ in dynamic self-correction inference (\Cref{alg:dsc_inference}) to be independent random probability in $U[0, 1]$ assigned for all tokens
+For the SFT baseline, we use the confidence-based strategy from LLaDA (\Cref{alg:confidence_inference}).
+For BackPlay, we use the conservative adaptive remasking procedure in \Cref{alg:dsc_inference}.
+Tokens per step $k$ is varied across experiments to compare the accuracy--efficiency trade-off, as discussed in Section~4 and reported in the result tables.
+All other inference hyperparameters are summarized in \Cref{tab:llada_infer}.
+For the random-remask control (\Cref{sec:random}), all hyperparameters are kept identical to those of BackPlay, except that the error scores $e_i$ are replaced with independent random values sampled from $U[0, 1]$.